The local-LLM vocabulary

 Chat template

-Each instruct model is trained to expect a specific format around messages.
+Each instruct model is trained to expect a specific format wrapped around the messages.
 Llama uses one wrapper (<|begin_of_text|><|start_header_id|>user<|end_header_id|>...), Mistral uses another ([INST]...[/INST]), Qwen uses a third (<|im_start|>user...<|im_end|>).

 Quantization (preview)

-The shorthand at the end of every GGUF filename: Q4_K_M, Q5_K_S, Q8_0.
-The "Q" plus a number is "quantization level": the number of bits per parameter.
+This is the shorthand stuck on the end of every GGUF filename: Q4_K_M, Q5_K_S, Q8_0.
+The "Q" plus a number is the quantization level, meaning bits per parameter.

 - Q8: 8 bits per parameter.
 Almost no quality loss vs full precision.